 Wedding planning requires you to take care of a lot of details – some big, some small, and all very important.
 A wedding planning timeline can help reduce stress while ensuring that every detail is taken care of on time, resulting in a memorable event.
 Your wedding invitation is one particularly important detail.
-It not only announces your upcoming nuptials, but also sets the tone for the entire event.
+It not only announces your upcoming “I do’s”, but also sets the tone for the entire event!

 Wedding Invitation Etiquette

 Traditionally, all wedding invitations were as formal as the events they were announcing.
-Today, invitations can be designed to reflect more casual events and don’t automatically require the same formality of years past.
+Today, invitations can be designed to reflect more casual events and don’t automatically require the same formality as they did in the past.
 However, one thing that hasn’t changed is basic wedding invitation etiquette.
 This includes what information should be listed on the invitation, what information should be left off, how the envelopes should be addressed, and when they should be sent.

 Now you know what your wedding invitations should say and how they should say it.
 So when should you mail your wedding invitations?
-Sending them too early or too late can likewise be impolite, so here are basic wedding invite timeline rules:
+Here are basic wedding invite timeline recommendations:

 - Save the date cards can be sent out as early as a year from your wedding date